The SCRS has advanced the outlook for Blue Shark MSE through two key

 github.com/Blue-Matter/Blue_Shark_MSE.

-The SCRS aims to submit a
+The SCRS has submitted a

 feasibility analysis for northern and southern Blue Shark MSE to the

-Commission by 2025.
+Commission in 2025.